What is cohousing?

 Is meeting attendance mandatory?

-No. However, the best way for prospective members to meet the community is to attend the regularly held meetings.
-Relationships have been strengthened through discussion, by working together, and socializing.
+No. However, we’ve found relationships have been strengthened through discussion, by working together, and socializing.
 We’ve found that working and making decisions together is a very effective way to build a cohesive community.
 Although attendance at meetings is not mandatory; decisions made by the community, even in your absence, are binding.

 What reference materials are available to learn about cohousing?